7 Chapter 7 – Manuevering

 CASE TWO: LARGER TO SMALLER ORBIT

 This case follows a very similar process to Case One except it is performed in reverse order.
 First, the combined plane change is performed followed by the second Hohmann burn in the final orbit.
-You can see a two-dimensional view of this process in this image (Figure 16):
+You can see a two-dimensional view of this process in Figure 16:

 Now, Step A is performing the combined plane change in Equation 38: